johnhubert/beacon/tests/README.md

 ### Prerequisites

 - A valid Congress.gov API key (free via api.data.gov).
+Copy `gradle.properties.example` from the
-Either export it as an environment variable, place it in the root `gradle.properties` (`API_CONGRESS_GOV_KEY=...`), or pass it as a Gradle property when invoking the task.
+  repo root to `gradle.properties` and insert your key (`API_CONGRESS_GOV_KEY=...`).
+The file is `.gitignore`d to prevent accidental commits.
+You may also export the key as an environment variable or pass it inline when invoking Gradle.
 - Network access to `https://api.congress.gov`.
 - Optional: override the congress session under test via `-PCONGRESS_NUMBER=118`.